logoMotorway in France

 Overnight stops on the way...

-The hotels listed on this map have been carefully chosen because these are hotels that are close to the exit, easy to find, and not located in noisy industrial zones. ► Click any coloured marker on the map and a info box will show up with details of the easy to find hotel in that location.
-Click the link in the info box to book online at best rates.
-Links on the map take you to the hotels' own websites or other booking sites,
+The hotels listed on this map have been carefully chosen because these are hotels that are close to the exit, easy to find, and not located in noisy industrial zones. ► Click any coloured marker on the map and an info box will show up with details of the easy to find hotel in that location.
+Click the link in the info box for full details and to book.

 NB: "Close to the exit" does not mean noisy.
 All these modern hotels are well insulated and soundproofed.